coot/ghc-tags-plugin/README.md

 # ● Plugin options

 The plugin accepts an only one option, which is a file path to the tags file.
-It can be an absolute path or relative (to the cabal project file), for example:
+It can be an absolute path or relative (to the `*.cabal` package file rather than
+`cabal.project` file), for example:
 ```
 -fplugin-opt=Plugin.GhcTags:../tags
 ```
-This is useful if for cabal projects which are located in subdirectories.
+This is useful if for *cabal packages* which are located in subdirectories.

 # ● Configuration: Ghc / Cabal / Stack